eiz/SynchronousAudioRouter/README.md

 ## System Requirements

 * Windows 7 or later.
+If you are running a current version of Windows 10, Secure Boot is not supported.
 * An audio interface which supports ASIO.
 If your hardware doesn't come with a native ASIO driver, you may be able to use ASIO4ALL instead.
 * Digital audio workstation software.
 SAR is mainly tested using [REAPER](http://www.reaper.fm/).